phpro/soap-client/docs/handlers.md

 *Features: LastRequestInfoCollector*

 The LocalSoapServerHandle can be used to link the soap-client to a local PHP SoapServer instance.
-This handle can be used for testing purpose, it is not recommended to use it in production.
+This handle can be used for testing purposes, it is not recommended to use it in production.

 *NOTE: * Since SoapServer is sending headers, you want to run this handler in a separate process.
 You can use `@runInSeparateProcess` in PHPunit.